Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 web.xml

-See the Configuration of web.xml file below.
-The whole tag helps map the available AddController and EditController Servlet file in different packages.
+See I Configured the web.xml file below.
+The file tags help map the available AddController and EditController Servlet files in different packages.

 <?xml version="1.0" encoding="UTF-8"?>